DrewTChrist/tft-suite/README.md

 # tft-suite

 ## Description

+ARCHIVED

-tft-suite is an active development library for creating and switching between different screens on an Adafruit Mini PiTFT.
+tft-suite is a library for creating and switching between different screens on an Adafruit Mini PiTFT.
 Adafruit offers these displays in two sizes [(135x240)](https://www.adafruit.com/product/4393) and [(240x240)](https://www.adafruit.com/product/4484).
 Both of these displays come with two small tactile buttons allowing users to interact with a raspberry pi or the display.